Opuntia polyacantha: Uses

 Native Americans used it as a medicinal plant, with different parts treating various symptoms.

 This pricklypear provides food for many types of animals.
 It provides over half the winter food for the black-tailed prairie dog in one area.
 Pronghorn antelope eat it, especially after the spines are burned off in wildfires.
 Ranchers intentionally burn stands of the plant to make it palatable for livestock when little other food is available.
 It will also grow in waste areas where good forage will not take hold.
 In fact, an abundance of the cactus indicates land that is poor in quality.

 Several insects attack the cactus, including the cactus moth Melitara dentata, the blue cactus borer Olycella subumbrella, and the cactus bug Chelinidea vittiger.

 O. polyacantha provided the Lewis and Clark Expedition with opportunity for admiration and more often complaint about the plant.

 With the skin and seeds removed, the fruit can be eaten raw or made into candy.

+Varieties

+There are many expressions of O. polyacantha and variation is common.
+Multiple varieties have been proposed.
+Some are accepted by modern authorities and some require further study.
+An incomplete list of proposed varieties includes: